srgblnch/python-scpilib/README.md

                    writecb=currentObj.upperLimit)
 ```

-The *AttrTest()* object can be found in the *commands.py* file and it's use
+The *AttrTest()* object can be found in the *commands.py* file and it's used
-in the current approach of tests.
+in the test approach.
 What the previous code generates are:

-* Two nested components, 'source' as root in the scpi command tree,
+* 'source' to the root in the scpi command tree,
 * 'current' as an intermediate node, and
 * 'upper' a leaf that will be readable and writable.

 With this sample code, out object shall be listening on the (loopback) network
 and sending the string 'SOUR:CURR:UPPE?', we will receive back an string with
 the representation of the execution of 'currentObj.upperLimit()'.

 ### Special commands